- What we collect

 Australia has been a Member of the UN since its formation in 1945.
 In 1948, Australia was elected to the Presidency of the General Assembly.
 Dr Herbert Evatt presided over the third session of the General Assembly as President for 1948-49.

 Each year at the opening of the new session of the General Assembly the Australian Head of Government, or Head of UN delegation, speaks at the General Debate.
 In the General Debate each speeches are delivered by representatives of all Member States.
-Recent statements from Australia at the General Debate can be found on the UN website.
+You can view statements from Australia by browsing through past General Debates on the UN website.

 Australia in the International Court of Justice